Halloween Time at Disneyland Resort

 Note: Guests staying at any of the 3 Disneyland Resort hotels “may” be able to purchase tickets to “sold out” Mickey’s Halloween parties directly from the hotel front desks.
 Check with your hotel for availability during your trip.

-Purchase of an event admission ticket is required to attend Mickey’s Halloween Party.
-Complimentary parking for one standard-size vehicle is included.
-Separate theme park admission is not required and you can enter the park up to 3 hours prior to the event’s start time with your party ticket.
+Purchase of an event admission ticket is required to attend Mickey’s Halloween Party and includes complimentary Disney PhotoPass.
+Separate theme park admission is not required and you can enter both Disneyland Park and Disney’s California Adventure up to 3 hours prior to the event’s start time with your party ticket.
 Mickey’s Halloween Party is a non-smoking event.
 Smoking will be permitted only in the Esplanade outside the Disneyland Main Entrance.

-On select nights, Annual Passholders, Disney Visa and Disney Vacation Club Members can save $7 by purchasing tickets in advance.
+On select nights during Halloween Time at Disneyland Resort, Annual Passholders, Disney Visa and Disney Vacation Club Members can save money by purchasing tickets in advance.
 Annual passholders may purchase up to 10 tickets per transaction online and must enter the park with the entire non-passholder party using the discounted tickets.
 The General Public can save on advance purchase tickets too!
 A limit of eight tickets per order, per event date may be purchased.
-Each ticket is valid for admission to the event and parking for one vehicle (larger vehicles may require an additional fee) on the specified event date.
+Each ticket is valid for admission to the event on the specified event date.
 Advanced purchase prices are available until one day prior to applicable event date.
 Purchase your tickets early on Disney’s web site (not available for Disney Visa early purchase discount) or by calling (714) 781-4400.
 No ticket is required for Guests ages 2 and under.
 Unless sold out in advance, tickets will also be available at the gate the day of the event.
 Weekends in October and the Halloween night party almost always sell out in advance.
 The party goes on rain or shine and there is no refund for inclement weather.

-Rides, Food & Merchandise: Guests have unlimited use of popular attractions, including including all the Halloween-themed attractions such as Space Mountain Ghost Galaxy and Haunted Mansion Holiday.
+Rides, Food & Merchandise: Guests have unlimited use of popular attractions, including all the Halloween-themed attractions such as Space Mountain Ghost Galaxy and Haunted Mansion Holiday during Halloween Time at Disneyland Resort.
 Most attractions will operate during the party and lines will be shorter than on regular park days.
 Dining is also available at select counter service locations, however, table service restaurants stop seating guests once the Party begins.
 In previous years, the following dining locations have remained open during the party: Jolly Holiday Bakery, Gibson Girl Ice Cream Parlor, The Plaza Inn, Refreshment Corner, Royal Street Veranda, Bengal Barbecue, The Golden Horseshoe, Stage Door Cafe, and Tomorrowland Terrace.
-Plus, during Mickey’s Halloween Parties, special holiday treats and dining offerings.
+Plus, during Mickey’s Halloween Parties, special holiday treats and dining are offered.
 Special Halloween and/or Party exclusive merchandise will be available at Disney Showcase, Emporium, Pieces of Eight, Pioneer Mercantile or Star Trader.
 Be sure to grab a party map when you enter Disneyland park.
-You can use the map to locate Treat or Treat stops, dining options, dance parties, and even shops that offer Halloween-themed merchandise and goodies.
+You can use the map to locate Trick or Treat stops, dining options, dance parties, and even shops that offer Halloween-themed merchandise and goodies.

 Beware of purchasing Mickey’s Halloween Party tickets from anywhere but through Disney.
 The Orange County Register reported once that some “online ticket brokers were attempting to resell them at up to three times face value.”